Boosted magnetic fluctuations at the onset of superconductivity in UTe$_2$ beyond 40 T

-Signatures of enhanced electronic correlations have been found close to the metamagnetic field $H_m$.
-Similar variations of $A$ [Fig. \ref{Fig2}(a)] and $\rho_{xx}$ at $T=4$~K [Fig. \ref{Fig2}(b)] have been observed, resulting from the contribution of magnetic fluctuations in the electrical resistivity.
-For $\mathbf{H}\parallel\mathbf{b}$, a Fermi-liquid behavior was also identified from earlier studies by electrical resistivity \cite{Knafo2019,Knafo2021a}, heat capacity \cite{Imajo2019,Rosuel2023a} and magnetization \cite{Miyake2019,Miyake2021}, and enhanced magnetic fluctuations have been evidenced at $H_m$ by NMR-relaxation-rate measurements \cite{Tokunaga2023}.
-The maximal value $A^{max}$ of the Fermi-liquid coefficient at $H_m$ and the highest superconducting temperature $T_{SC-PPM}^{max}$ of SC-PPM are found for a similar range of angles $30\lesssim\theta\lesssim40~^\circ$.
-This supports that the magnetic fluctuations which contribute to $\rho_{xx}$ probably play a key role in the mechanism driving to SC-PPM.
+While quantum critical magnetic fluctuations are expected near a second-order quantum magnetic phase transition \cite{Hertz1976,Millis1993,Moriya1995}, the presence of magnetic fluctuations in the vicinity of a first-order quantum magnetic phase transition was scarcely considered.
+In the prototypical heavy-fermion antiferromagnetic system Ce$_{1-x}$La$_x$Ru$_2$Si$_2$, critical antiferromagnetic fluctuations were identified near a quantum magnetic phase transition suspected to be first-order \cite{Knafo2009}.
+In UTe$_2$ under magnetic field $\mathbf{H}\parallel\mathbf{b}$, the metamagnetic transition also turns first-order at low temperatures \cite{Miyake2019,Miyake2021} and the presence of enhanced magnetic fluctuations near $H_m$, first indicated by electrical-resistivity measurements \cite{Knafo2019,Knafo2021a,Thebault2022}, was confirmed by NMR relaxation-rate measurements \cite{Tokunaga2023}.
+Here, we find similar variations of the Fermi-liquid coefficient $A$ [Fig. \ref{Fig2}(a)] and $\rho_{xx}$ at $T=4$~K [Fig. \ref{Fig2}(b)] resulting from the contribution of magnetic fluctuations.
+The entire $H_m$ versus $\theta$ line is accompanied by quantum critical magnetic fluctuations, as indicated by the maximum value $A^{max}$ of $A$ at $H_m$ observed for all values of $\theta$.
+We further find that enhanced values of $A^{max}$ coincide with the highest superconducting temperature $T_{SC-PPM}^{max}$ of SC-PPM found near $H_m$ at similar angles $30\lesssim\theta\lesssim40~^\circ$.
+This is the signature of a boosted quantum critical mode of magnetic fluctuations probably in play in the mechanism driving to SC-PPM.
 On the contrary, at low angles $\theta<20~^\circ$, $A^{max}$ is almost constant while the highest superconducting temperature $T_{SC2}^{max}$ of SC2 rapidly decreases with $\theta$, and their variations in angle seem not to be simply correlated.
 The increase of $A^{max}$ seems then too slow to overcome the superconducting-pair breaking induced by the magnetic field.
-To allow superconductivity at higher fields, larger values of $A^{max}$ than those found for $\mathbf{H}\simeq\parallel\mathbf{b}$ are even needed to overcome the breaking effect, and larger values of $A^{max}$ are indeed found here at angles $30\lesssim\theta\lesssim40~^\circ$.
+To allow superconductivity at higher fields, larger values of $A^{max}$ than those found for $\mathbf{H}\simeq\parallel\mathbf{b}$ would even be needed to overcome the breaking effect, and larger values of $A^{max}$ are indeed found here at angles $30\lesssim\theta\lesssim40~^\circ$.
 However, the situation is not so simple, since similar values of $T_{SC-PPM}^{max}$ are found at angles $\theta=31$ and 44.4~$^\circ$, but $A^{max}$ is smaller for $\theta=44.4~^\circ$ than for $\theta=31~^\circ$.